 Executive Committee (EC)

 This is made up of elected officers such as the Chair, Treasurer and Secretary and a delegate from each branch (usually the branch secretary).
 They discuss arrangements for important meetings and the constituency’s financial affairs.
-It manages the CLP and helps run the local party in its day to day activities.
+It manages the CLP and helps run the local party in its day-to-day activities.
 It is elected once a year at our AGM.
+It usually meets on the 3rd Tuesday of each month.

 Functional Officers, also elected by GC delegates at the AGM, support the work of the EC.
 Functional Officer include: Education Liaison, Fundraising Officer, Trade Union Liaison etc.